Best daily deals

 See review

-Both soundbars are similar in a lot of ways, but the biggest differences are that the Sound Blaster Katana V2 has improved tweeters, a bigger subwoofer, and a microphone so you can even take calls with it.
+Both soundbars are similar in many ways, but the most significant differences are that the Sound Blaster Katana V2 has improved tweeters, a bigger subwoofer, and a microphone so you can even take calls with it.
 It also has HDMI and USB-C connectivity options, and HDMI ARC allows you to use Dolby Audio.

 Creative Sound BlasterX Katana